iamasink/ahk-win-switcher/README.md

 # ahk-win-switcher

-a somewhat scuffed alternative to [simple window switcher](https://github.com/valinet/sws) using a autohotkey gui
+a somewhat scuffed alternative to [simple window switcher](https://github.com/valinet/sws) using an autohotkey gui